Getting the valuation of your SaaS business right can make or break once-in-a-lifetime decisions like a company sale or significant capital raise.

 Yet the jump seemed short-lived as the growth rate returned to its long-term trajectory.
 Given the higher revenue base and upcoming slowdown, growth can fall even below 15%.
 The collapse in growth rates is one of the most fundamental factors contributing to the decline in multiples.

 As of Q4 2023, a median SaaS company grows its revenue at 17% annually, a figure much below pre-COVID levels.
+In the first quarter of 2024, the median revenue growth was 16%.

 Valuation Drivers: Profitability

-The other part of the SaaS company valuation equation is profitability, because cash flow is essentially the most important matter in a company’s valuation.
+The other part of the SaaS company valuation equation is profitability because cash flow is essentially the most important matter in a company’s valuation.
 From 2015 to 2019, SaaS companies were on track to profitability with improving EBITDA and net income margins.
 But these improvements stagnated after 2019 and even declined slightly as early-stage, loss-making companies entered our index.
 For most of the past three years, a median public SaaS company operated with an 8-14% net loss.
 During that same time, immediate cash flow generation became less important as interest rates stayed close to zero.

 Because of this, increased interest rates were a big blow to public SaaS companies’ valuations.
 While yields on short-term Treasuries grew to over 5%, valuation multiples for companies with significant losses declined the fastest.